 We are looking for scenes that plunge the listener straight into a situation.
 Too much description doesn’t work.
 Unclear endings don’t really work.
 Reflections are okay as long as there is a scene to draw the listener in and take us on the journey.
 Please follow the word count described below.

-It takes about two days of work to put a 5-minute podcast of 400 words and upload it.
+It takes about two to three days of work to put together a 5-minute podcast of 400 words and upload it.
 Around four days for a 1000-word piece.
 In no particular order: sourcing SFX, downloading said SFX, editing tracks, mixing tracks, organising actors, recording intros and outros, sourcing music, uploading the tracks to our Omny platform and creating the page on our website.
 A lot of work for a bite-sized episode, right?

 Please LISTEN to our podcast first before submitting your work to us.
 If you like what we do, then we encourage you to submit.